BA in Urban Education

 Prior to entitlement to licensure, the candidate must complete state examinations required by the Illinois State Board of Education.

 Illinois Content Area Tests are state requirements for all endorsements, and are passed in progression to student teaching.
-The Educational Test of Teacher Performance Assessment (edTPA) is required by ISBE for initial licensure.
 These tests are administered and monitored by the State of Illinois.
 The candidate is responsible for meeting these requirements.
 See the ISBE information posted by the Council on Teacher Education regarding timelines for submitting passing scores.

 Program Pass Rates